-The co-operation with North Macedonia was further strengthened in 2016 with the launch of the European Union/Council of Europe Horizontal Facility for the Western Balkans and Turkey, aiming to assist the beneficiaries in the region in addressing the Council of Europe monitoring bodies’ recommendations and relevant European Union accession priorities.
-Six actions are currently ongoing in North Macedonia under the second phase of the programme, launched in 2019.
+The co-operation with North Macedonia was further strengthened in 2016 with the launch of the European Union/Council of Europe Horizontal Facility for the Western Balkans and Turkey programme, which assists Beneficiaries in the region with addressing the Council of Europe monitoring and advisory bodies’ recommendations and relevant European Union accession priorities.
+The programme is currently in its second phase (2019-2022) within which six actions are currently ongoing in North Macedonia.
 These actions contribute to providing access to higher quality free legal aid services, enhancing the capacities of the penitentiary system and the external oversight mechanism, fighting economic crime, and preventing and combating trafficking in human beings.
-The Council of Europe also promotes diversity and equality in North Macedonia through awareness-raising campaigns and strengthened capacity of the Commission for Protection against Discrimination and Ombudsman to address discrimination and hate speech against vulnerable groups, including LGBTI persons.
-Support is also provided to guarantee freedom of expression and freedom of the media through better protection of journalists and reinforced capacities of Media Regulatory Authority.
+The Council of Europe also promotes diversity and equality in North Macedonia through awareness-raising campaigns and strengthening the capacities of the Commission for Protection against Discrimination and Ombudsman to address discrimination and hate speech against vulnerable groups, including LGBTI persons.
+Support is also provided to guarantee freedom of expression and freedom of the media through better protection of journalists and the reinforced capacities of the Media Regulatory Authority.